redwoodjs/redwood/docs/versioned_docs/version-6.x/docker.md

 FROM base as web_build

 COPY --chown=node:node web web
-RUN yarn redwood build web --no-prerender
+RUN yarn rw build web --no-prerender
 ```

-After the work we did in the base stage, building the web side amounts to copying in the web directory and running `yarn redwood build web`.
+After the work we did in the base stage, building the web side amounts to copying in the web directory and running `yarn rw build web`.

 This stage is a bit of a simplification.
 It foregoes Redwood's prerendering (SSG) capability.